This annual list of the best barbershop franchises was revised and updated on May 24, 2023.

-Founded by Joe Grondin in Lapeer, Michigan in 1999 and franchising since 2002, the number of locations has grown in recent years from 33 in 2011 to the current total of 91 (up from the previously reported total of 90), of which three are company-owned and three are located outside the US.
+Founded by Joe Grondin in Lapeer, Michigan in 1999 and franchising since 2002, the number of locations has grown in recent years from 33 in 2011 to the current total of 92 (up from the previously reported total of 91), of which none are company-owned and three are located outside the US.

 3. V’s Barbershop

 V’s Barbershop offers customers the authentic look and feel of an old-fashioned barbershop but with a modern twist.
 Nostalgia is on tap with authentic vintage-style barber chairs, old-fashioned hot lather and straight-edge razor shaves, and so on, but customers can get a modern haircut and style as well.
 Services include haircuts, edge up, shampoo, facial and massage, straight-razor shave, mustache trim, standard beard trim, deluxe beard trim, neck shave, and even shoeshines at some locations.

 While “old school” describes the overall motif, there are plenty of modern features as well, including an app to schedule appointments.
 Locations also offer a variety of V’s merchandise for sale, including t-shirts, caps, and barber products such as authentic barbershop tonic, shave cream, and shave prep.

 Founded by Jim Valenzuela in Phoenix, Arizona in 1999 and franchising since 2005, the number of locations now stands at 54 (up from the previously reported total of 53), of which none are company-owned and all are located in the US.